Mercia Butler: Biography

 Butler was born at the Roper River Mission at, what is now known as, Ngukurr and was the youngest of five children born to Barnabas (also known as Gabarla) and Norah Roberts.
 Butler was originally named Mercy and it is unknown why her name was changed.
 Two of her brothers were Phillip Waipuldanya Roberts and Silas Ngulati Roberts.

 When Butler was a baby her mother contracted leprosy and was admitted into the Channel Island Leprosarium and Butler went there with her.
 Butler remembers a happy childhood there and that watermelons thrived there and that the matron, Elsie Muriel Jones, grew beautiful flowers.
 Roberts was taken from the leprosarium in early 1940 when a Catholic mission boat arrived and removed all of the healthy children from there.

 Butler was then taken to the Bathurst Island Mission where she was told her family at Ngukurr did not want her.
 She never saw her mother again and Norah, who left the leprosarium after the Bombing of Darwin died elsewhere shortly afterwards and the family were never able to find her grave.

 In 1941 Butler was transferred again and sent to the newly established mission at Garden Point (Pirlangimpi) which had been established for 'mixed race' children; this was despite the fact that both of Butler's parents were Alawa people.
 Soon after arrival and on 18 February 1942 Butler was evacuated to Darwin, alongside all of the other girls there, due to the increased risk of bombing.
-This meant that Butler, and the other girls, were in Darwin for the initial drop pf bombs there when they were playing in the schoolyard.
+This meant that Butler, and the other girls, were in Darwin for the initial drop of bombs there when they were playing in the schoolyard.
 The children recalled seeing planes 'dropping eggs' until American soldiers took them to hide under the school and covered them in mattresses; none of them were injured.

 The following day they were transferred to Adelaide, first to Adelaide River by truck, while they waitied for a train the rest of their journey.
 Butler later recalled the shortage of food there and how, for the first time, they readily ate all their bread crusts.
 She then spent the duration of the war and lived on a farm in Carrieton. and after the war she was returned to Pirlangimpi.